szilard/benchm-ml/z-other-tools/README.md

 to deal with that after logistic regression (but linear models are usually less accurate).

-**Why a mix of categorical and numeric features and 1 million records?** Because most business applications have categorical features, and while despite the big data hype a majority of users have actually smaller datasets, there are a decent amount of users around that size.
+**Why a mix of categorical and numeric features and 1 million records?** Because most business applications have categorical features, and despite the big data hype most users have actually smaller datasets.
+While a majority of profesionals usually do supervised learning on less than 1M records, there are a good number of users in the 10M and even 100M range, so the requierement to be able to run on 1M records is pretty much a minimum nowadays.

 I would argue that you cannot have a decent out-of-the-box general machine learning tool (open source/commercial, command line/GUI-based, software/cloud service) that cannot do